The semi-classical energy of open Nambu-Goto strings: Introduction

 In \cite{BakerSteinke02}, building on results in \cite{BakerSteinke01}, the full relativistic problem was considered.
 This work is closest in spirit to our calculation, so we discuss the differences in some detail.
 The quantization of the fluctuations around the rotating string solution with masses at the ends there led to the intercept \beq a = \frac{D-2}{24}, \eeq which would be consistent with the above mentioned results for $D=26$.
 However, some comments are in order.
 First, for the fluctuations, Dirichlet boundary conditions are imposed.
 These are not the ones that one obtains with masses at the ends \cite{RotatingString}.
-Second, the renormalization, in particular of the logarithmic divergences, is not manifestly local on the world-sheet.
-As discussed in Section~\ref{sec:Energy}, in a local renormalization scheme, the renormalization scale should always be considered \wrt the local metric.
-Third, for the corrections to the energy as a function of the classical angular momentum $\bar L$, \beq \bar a = \frac{1}{2} + \frac{D-2}{24} \eeq is obtained.
-The result \eqref{eq:aClassical} is then gotten upon the replacement \beq \bar L = \ell + \tfrac{1}{2}. \eeq While this so-called Langer modification is well known in semi-classical calculations, it applies to quantum mechanical problems in three spatial dimensions if no fluctuations perpendicular to the plane of rotation are allowed, as explained in Section~\ref{sec:Hydrogen}.
-All these criteria are not fulfilled in the setting of \cite{BakerSteinke01, BakerSteinke02}, so the substitution \eqref{eq:Langer} does not seem to be justified.
-Finally, let us remark that the additional term $\frac{1}{2}$ in \eqref{eq:aBS} is due to the fact that a mode with frequency equal to the rotation frequency is absent from the spectrum.
+Second, the renormalization, in particular of the logarithmic divergences, is not manifestly local on the world-sheet.\footnote{One mistake in the calculation was already pointed out in \cite{HellermanSwanson}.
+But there is further mistake in the treatment of the logarithmic divergences, \cf Footnote~\ref{ft:BS} below.} Third, for the corrections to the energy as a function of the classical angular momentum $\bar L$, \beq \bar a = \frac{1}{2} + \frac{D-2}{24} \eeq is obtained.
+The result \eqref{eq:aClassical} is then gotten upon the replacement \beq \bar L = \ell + \tfrac{1}{2}. \eeq While this so-called Langer modification is well known in semi-classical calculations, it applies to quantum mechanical problems in three spatial dimensions if no fluctuations perpendicular to the plane of rotation are allowed.
+All these criteria are not fulfilled in the setting of \cite{BakerSteinke01, BakerSteinke02}, so the substitution \eqref{eq:Langer} does not seem to be justified.\footnote{In Section~\ref{sec:Hydrogen}, we will see that if, in the quantum mechanical context, fluctuations perpendicular to the plane of rotation are allowed, then the correct result is obtained without the Langer modification.} Finally, let us remark that the additional term $\frac{1}{2}$ in \eqref{eq:aBS} is due to the fact that a mode with frequency equal to the rotation frequency of the classical solution is absent from the spectrum.

 In \cite{ZayasSonnenscheinVaman}, the fluctuations around solutions to the massless Nambu-Goto string were quantized.
 The calculation of the intercept then proceeded by $\zeta$ function regularization of the series of eigenmodes,\footnote{The problem with such calculations was already discussed above.} leading to \eqref{eq:aBS}.
 As before, the reason is the absence of a certain mode.
 A similar calculation is also performed for the Polyakov action, leading to the intercept \eqref{eq:aClassical}.